 YOU can cross this in Jade Empire if you decide to bind Death's hand and bind most of your teammates as well.

-And in the Jak and Daxter series, Count Veger crosses this line when he gloats to the protagonists following Damas's death.
+In the Jak and Daxter series, Count Veger crosses this line when he gloats to the protagonists following Damas's death.

 And in the second game, Erol crosses the line when he tries to run down Jak after losing both the big race and Keira.
 However, he winds up crashing into several barrels of Dark Eco and is blown up, but survives.